 - Monitoring directory services for deviations to objects, attributes, and schema.

 - Detecting unexpected changes.
 These changes may be limited to a single entity, such as an addition of a new account, or can have a broader impact, such as a denial of service, due to the inherent, hierarchical design.

-Awareness and alerts to such deviations is pertinent to protecting your sensitive data.
+Awareness and alerts to such deviations are pertinent to protecting your sensitive data.

 5. Point of Sale (POS) Systems